-You will have to cover the cost of sending back any item that you received but that was significantly different to the way it was described, however.
+But you will have to cover the cost of sending back any item that you received that was significantly different to the way it was described.

-Don’t forget that if you buy goods or services on your credit or debit card, you have extra protection if the item cost more than £100 and not more than £30,000.
+Don’t forget Section 75 only applies if the item costs more than £100 and not more than £30,000 and was bought on a credit card.
 Learn more about Section 75.

 PayPal will, on occasion, lock accounts that it believes have transactions larger than normal to protect them against fraud.